|Source Database||© INCommunities: Community Information Database|

 ABORIGINAL HEALING AND WELLNESS PROGRAM - provides crisis intervention and support services to those who are at risk or are currently experiencing family violence and/or crisis in their lives.
 Offers supportive peer counselling, referrals to community agencies, healing/talking circles, cultural events and other forms of support from an Aboriginal perspective.

-HEALTH OUTREACH PROJECT - provides individual support and advocacy services to those who are experiencing barriers to accessing the health care system.
+HEALTH OUTREACH PROGRAM - provides individual support and advocacy services to those who are experiencing barriers to accessing the health care system.
 Also offers active living programs (ie walking program) and workshops and other awareness events around various health issues.
 Assistance with OHIP, status card renewal, limited medical transportation and non-insured health benefits program of Health Canada.
 Information regarding Medical Services Branch (Indian Affairs) medical coverage, how to access OHIP are typical requests for services.

 COMMUNITY ACTION PROGRAM FOR CHILDREN - offers regular weekly programs designed for parents and children ages 0-6 years of age.
 Transportation provided upon request.
 Topics addressed include: healthy habits, cultural teachings, parenting strategies and resources, child development, community kitchen.